 In order to meet this requirement, the Contractor shall:

 Provide medical support, coordination and facilitation for the Medical Assistance CAC.
 The committee members will represent all medical services providers.
 The committee will meet at a minimum quarterly and consist of seven to nine medical services providers.
 The Contractor’s MMD will chair the Medical Assistance CAC.
-Payment for pass-through costs shall be made as expenses are incurred as requested by the Agency, which include but are not limited to quarterly meeting costs and ad hoc committee meetings for clinical advisory committee member attendance.
+Payment for attendee pass-through costs shall be made as expenses are incurred as requested by the Agency, which include but are not limited to quarterly meeting costs and ad hoc committee meetings for clinical advisory committee member attendance.

 Submit a report summarizing activities of the Medical Assistance CAC to the Agency on an annual basis, within 90 days of the end of each State fiscal year.